When you’ve been in strength sports or a sport at all long enough, you start to notice something uncomfortable:

 Bodybuilding has turned physiques into entertainment.

-Total viewers: over 10k in the arena and millions worldwide online
+Total viewers: over 10k in arenas and millions worldwide online.

 2️⃣ World’s Strongest Man – The Spectacle Sport